|San José State University|

 & Tornado Alley

 Conventional nuclear theory holds that there is a force that involves an attraction between all nucleons (protons and neutrons).
-This hypothetical force hypothetically drops off with separation distance faster than inverse distance squared and therefore at small separation distances can be stronger than the electrostatic repulsion between protons but at larger separation distances can be weaker.
-This hypothetical force is therefore called the nuclear strong force.
-There is no more evidence for its existence than that nuclei containing protons hold together.
+This hypothetical force hypothetically drops off with separation distance faster than inverse distance squared and therefore at small separations can be stronger than the electrostatic repulsion between protons but at larger separations can be weaker.
+This hypothetical force is called the nuclear strong force.
+There is no more evidence for its existence than that nuclei containing multiple protons hold together.
 This theory leaves out the phenomenon of spin pair formation among nucleons and it is this spin pair formation which dominates nuclear structure.
-Spin pair formation is exclusive in the sense that one proton can form a spin pair with one other proton and with one neutron.
+However, spin pair formation is exclusive in the sense that one proton can form a spin pair with one other proton and with one neutron and no more.
 The same applies to neutrons.
 Because of this exclusivity spin pair formation does not involve a field in the way the electrostatic interaction of charged particles does.
 There is however a force field involving the nonexclusive interaction of nucleons.

 This is an extreme important topic and therefore the argument will be laid in explicit detail but in such a way that the reader can easily skip over the parts that he or she have no questions concerning.

 The binding energy of a nuclide is expressed in millions of electron volts (MeV).
 This is the amount of energy an electron acquires through falling through an electrical potential difference of one million volts.

 The odd-even fluctuation in the IBE of a proton is evidence of the formation of proton-proton spin pairs.
 This is only the data for nuclides with 36 neutrons, but all of the data for the nearly three thousand nuclides show the same phenomenon.
 The evidence for the formation of proton-neutron spin pairs is the sharp drop in the incremental binding of a proton when the number of protons exceeds the number of neutrons.
 This is shown above at 36 protons.